goadesign/goa.design/content/learn/introduction.md

 headers while the others from the request body.

-This clean decoupling means that the same service implementation can expose endpoints accessible via multiple transports such as HTTP or gRPC. goa takes care of generating all the transport specific code including encoding, decoding and validations.
+This clean decoupling means that the same service implementation can expose endpoints accessible via multiple transports such as HTTP or gRPC.
+Goa takes care of generating all the transport specific code including encoding, decoding and validations.
 User code only has to focus on the actual service method implementations.